VILLAGE CHURCH PRESCHOOL - MISSION CAMPUS

-Village Church Weekday Preschool is a NAEYC accredited and KQRIS Five-Star rated preschool that offers a developmental program of quality education for children ages 3-5.
-The program uses the HighScope curriculum and is taught by Early Childhood Education/Elementary Education degreed professionals in every classroom.
+Village Church Preschool - Mission Campus is a NAEYC accredited and KQRIS Five-Star rated preschool that offers a developmental program of quality education for children ages 3-5.
+The program is guided by the HighScope curriculum and is taught by Early Childhood Education/Elementary Education degreed professionals in every classroom.

 Creations by Kids

-The art class “Creations by Kids” will visit each preschool class once a month.
+The art class “Creations by Kids” will visit each preschool class regularly.
 The method will be process art, which encompasses all of one’s senses.
 Process art, not product art, means that the child is free to experiment with different art materials and enjoy what happens.
 There are no concerns about right or wrong or copying an example.
 Each child is the artist, whatever they create is right and most times more exciting than what we as adults imagine.
-The CBK curriculum rotates monthly with the “Monet Michelangelo and Me” program and is administered by Debbie Smith, coordinator of CBK.
+The CBK curriculum is original to Village Preschool and is administered by Debbie Smith.

 Music Is Fun

-In addition to the music the children experience daily in the classroom, Jenny Hull, our music teacher, visits each class once a month.
+In addition to the music the children experience daily in the classroom, our music teacher Mary Van Thullenar visits each class once a month.
 She follows the key experiences in the High Scope music guidelines, including:

 Movement Is Fun